Read Up, Parents: 14 Super Simple Ways to Get Free Books for Kids

 12. Free Children Stories

 The founders of Free Children Stories set up the site in 2008 as a way of offering quality storytelling to every child, parent or teacher with internet access.
-The site has a variety of books for all ages, and even offers audio readings of the books for kids who like having a grown-up read to them.
+The site has a variety of books for all ages, and even offers stories in Spanish and Arabic.

 The Library of Congress has put dozens of classic kids books online for free, including “Anne of Green Gables” and “White Fang.”
 The ebooks can be read using the Library’s online e-reader, and the ebooks themselves are scans of the original books held in the library’s collection.